 3. Take breaks

 I recommend putting a timer on for 45 minutes, study for that period of time and then when 45 minutes is up, take a break.
-Should you go on facebook?
-A chat program?
-You could, but what will be better is to do some push ups/star jumps, go outside and get some fresh air….you want to get the blood circulating throughout your body.
+Should you go on Facebook?
+Instagram?
+You could, but what will be better is to do some push ups/star jumps, go outside and get some fresh air … you want to get the blood circulating throughout your body.
 This will help to sharpen your focus and concentration for the next study session.

-For some general tips on preparing for exams, click here.
+For some more general tips on preparing for exams, click here.

 So I wish you all the best of luck with your exams.
 (Luck isn’t really the right word … but it will do!).

 My advice is simple: do the best you can and just get through this tough time.